 Sight words are words that students are expected to recognize instantly.
 With the right support, students can become so familiar with these words that they no longer need to pause and try to decode them.
-Some sight words are regularly spelled words, and some are spelled irregularly.
+Some sight words are

 You may hear other educators use the term high-frequency words.
 These are words that appear very often in what students read.
 It’s especially important for these frequently used words to become sight words.
 Students can read with better fluency when they recognize these words right away.